Rock-Z/ModelBatch/docs/index.md

 # ModelBatch

-**Train hundreds to thousands of independent PyTorch models simultaneously on a single GPU using vectorized operations.**
+**Train tens to hundreds of independent PyTorch models simultaneously on a single GPU using vectorized operations.**

 ## Overview